 Our students benefit from a well-developed yet always evolving curriculum.
-Training is available in both the Biomedical and Population Sciences and includes an integrated Biomedical Sciences Core Course that provides students in the laboratory-based programs with a depth and breadth of knowledge that serves as a solid foundation for more advanced course work and specialized studies.
+Training is available in both the Biomedical and Population Sciences and includes an integrated Mechanisms in Biomedical Sciences - The Core Course that provides students in the laboratory-based programs with a depth and breadth of knowledge that serves as a solid foundation for more advanced course work and specialized studies.

 All of our courses leverage educational support technologies including online delivery of content, resources, and discussions via Blackboard.
 Some courses record mp3 and mp4 (video) of lectures which are posted a few hours following the completion of that day’s session.

 Our faculty researchers take their roles of teacher and mentor seriously and view the development of our students as the most important contributing factor to the success of their respective research missions.
 Plainly put: our student researchers are valued above all else.